appwrite/rfc/022-custom-smtp-and-email-templates.md

 If custom template doesn't exist for the given details, the default server template will be returned.

-**DELETE /v1/project/:projectId/template/:type/:locale** - endpoint to remove custom template
+**DELETE /v1/project/:projectId/template/:type/:locale** - removes custom template
 - Remove matching custom template or throw 404 if the custom template doesn't exist

 **GET /v1/project/:projectId/template/:type/variables** - returns the list of supported template variables